Tennessee Tech Golden Eagles

 The Tennessee Tech Golden Eagles are the intercollegiate athletic teams of Tennessee Tech University (TTU), located in Cookeville, Tennessee, United States.
-The TTU athletic program is a member of the Ohio Valley Conference (OVC) and competes in NCAA Division I, including the Football Championship Subdivision.
-Tech will leave the OVC for the Southern Conference (SoCon) after the 2025–26 school year.
-The SoCon sponsors all of Tech's sports except beach volleyball; the Golden Eagles' future affiliation in that sport has not been announced.
+The TTU athletic program is a member of the Southern Conference (SoCon) and competes in NCAA Division I, including the Football Championship Subdivision.
+Tech left the Ohio Valley Conference (OVC) for the Southern Conference (SoCon) after the 2025–26 school year.
+The SoCon sponsors all of Tech's sports except beach volleyball; the Golden Eagles' are an affiliate member in the OVC for that sport.

 The Tech mascot is Awesome Eagle, and the school colors are purple and gold.

 Sports sponsored

-A member of the Ohio Valley Conference through 2025–26 before joining the Southern Conference, Tennessee Tech sponsors teams in six men's and seven women's NCAA sanctioned sports: Men's tennis competes in the Horizon League after the OVC merged its men's tennis league into that of the Horizon after the 2021–22 season.
+A member of the Ohio Valley Conference from 1949 through 2025–26 before joining the Southern Conference, Tennessee Tech sponsors teams in six men's and seven women's NCAA sanctioned sports: Men's tennis competed in the Horizon League after the OVC merged its men's tennis league into that of the Horizon after the 2021–22 season.
 The only Tech sport that will not compete in the SoCon after 2025–26 is beach volleyball, which that conference does not sponsor.